Bernardo Andrade

 Picture

-My recent article on Levinas has appeared in Epoché.
-I have also written on Plotinus and on Charles S. Peirce, for which I was awarded the Peirce Essay Prize in 2021.
+Two recent articles on Levinas have appeared in Studia Phaenomenologica and Epoché.
+I have also written on Plotinus and on Peirce, and won the Peirce Essay Prize.

 OTHER PAGES